Siilinjärvi carbonatite: Accessory minerals

 Rutile grains as accessory post-kinematic mineral in highly deformed mica-rich zone.
-Photomicrograph from thin section in cross and plane polarised light.
+Photomicrograph from thin section in cross- and plane-polarised light.

 Magnetite is the most common accessory mineral in the ore rocks, and constitute usually less than 1 vol% of the ore.
 It is mostly found in the glimmerites.
 Sulfide minerals represented in the ore are pyrite, pyrrhotite, and lesser amounts of chalcopyrite.
 Sulfides can locally occur in massive form, despite their proportional rarity.

-Barite, strontianite, monazite, pyrochlore, zircon, baddeleyite, rutile and ilmenite have been identified in Siilinjärvi as rare accessory minerals.
+Barite, strontianite, monazite, pyrochlore, zircon, baddeleyite, rutile, and ilmenite have been identified in Siilinjärvi as rare accessory minerals.
 Barite can occur as intergrowths with strontianite in < 50 μm inclusions in calcite.
 Monazite can be found in two types: <50 μm subhedral inclusions in calcite or apatite and slightly larger sub-anhedral grains along grain boundaries.
 Pyrochlorite exists as inclusions mostly in phlogopite, grains are usually 50–200 μm wide.
 Zircon occurs as euhedral grains, which vary in size from 100 μm up to several centimeters long grains.
 However, zircon is an uncommon mineral in carbonates because of the low silica activity in the melt.
 Baddeleyite is found as inclusions in zircon.

 Geological structures

-The dominant foliation dip direction in the Särkijärvi area is almost N-S (265-275°) and it dips nearly vertically (85-90°) towards west.
+The dominant foliation dip direction in the Särkijärvi area is almost N-S (265-275°) and it dips nearly vertically (85-90°) toward west.
 The strike of the foliation is also the dominant direction of shearing.
 Other shearing trend is north-west to south-east, but it is weaker.
 This direction is also the dominating direction of the diabases.

 Shearing is a common feature in the main Siilinjärvi ore body and the contact zone between the country rock and ore body.
 There are also contact zones which show the primary magmatic contact.
 Paleoproterozoic diabase dykes crosscut the sheared zone.
 At least two stages of deformation can be found in the Siilinjärvi complex rocks.
 The deformation took certainly place during the Svecofennian orogeny, but other earlier stages of deformation may have occurred.